nrwl/nx/docs/react/fundamentals/build-full-stack-applications.md

 //...
 ```

 After this refactor, the backend and the frontend will share the same definition of `Todo` and never get out of sync.
 Being able to factor code into a lot of small libraries with a well-defined public API, which you can then use across both the backend and the frontend, is a key feature of Nx.
-You can read more about it in our [Develop like Google Guide](/react/fundamentals/monorepos-automation).
+You can read more about it in our [Monorepos and Automation](/react/fundamentals/monorepos-automation) guide.

 ## Nx is Smart